camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 - The `commons-codec` dependency is no longer needed and has been removed

 For more details about HttpClient 5.x changes, refer to the [Apache HttpClient 5.x migration guide](https://hc.apache.org/httpcomponents-client-5.0.x/migration-guide/index.html).

+# Cron expression

+With this minor, cron expression support in timer events is provided through Spring library.
+In the library the cron expression looks like: `0 0 * * * *`.
+In contrast with the previously used Quartz library (`0 0 * * * * *`), 7th optional field for year is not supported.
+Please check your models and adjust any cron expressions accordingly.
+The new format for expressions supports variaty of cron expressions like macros, weekday, and `n`-th day of week.

+For reference, check Spring documentation <a href="https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/support/CronExpression.html#parse(java.lang.String)">here</a>.